JHRobotics/softgpu/README.md

 VBoxManage setextradata "My Windows 98" "VBoxInternal/Devices/vga/0/Config/VMSVGA10" ""
 ```

-[^2]: OK, and there some bugs, so VirtualBox is using vGPU10 event on DX10 only GPUs, so result is usually nice black screen...
+[^2]: OK, and there some bugs, so VirtualBox is using vGPU10 even on DX10 only GPUs, so result is usually nice black screen...

 ### VMware Workstation setup with HW acceleration